-Update: I pan fried some of the prosciutto and used it in this Prosciutto Portobello Pasta.
+Update: I pan fried some of the prosciutto and used it in this Fried Prosciutto and Mushrooms Pasta.
 It tastes a lot like bacon when it’s fried up but thinner and has more meat than fat like you find with bacon.
 Delicious!

 Read more about prosciutto at Parma Crown.

 I prefer the homemade pizza dough I make in the bread machine.
 The recipe for Homemade Pizza Dough is here.
 If you want to make your own dough, I recommend that you check out that recipe because it’s in the bread machine and SO EASY!

 Use my pizza dough instructions or your own or even the pre-packaged completed dough, if you prefer.
 If you’re using homemade pizza dough, try to refrigerate it for at least four hours or overnight.